omniosi/si-lebron-ad/README.md

 !['Sports Illustrated - Sportsman of the Year - Lebron James'  subway poster](http://omnio.us/play/digital-print/si-lebron/img/SI_lebron_source.jpg "'Sports Illustrated - Sportsman of the Year: Lebron James' subway poster")

+This is a digital recreation of a printed poster.

 I saw this poster advertisement on the New York subway system and was immediately attracted to the transparent shapes and large type forms.
+I made this as a personal challenge to recreate print design with web technology.

 This Sports Illustrated: Sportsman of the Year (Lebron James) digital-print can be viewed here:
 [http://omnio.us/play/digital-print/si-lebron/](http://omnio.us/play/digital-print/si-lebron/)